 Grant Process & Recipients

-Harvest Time Ministries – During the months of November through March volunteers meet every other Friday at a local storage site and prepare 125 bags of groceries for two local migrant farm communities.
-On Saturday mornings the groceries and donated baked goods from Publix as well as donated clothing and household goods are distributed to these local communities.
+Harvest Time Ministries – During November through March, volunteers meet every other Friday at a local storage site and prepare 100 bags of groceries for a local community of migrant farm workers.
+On Saturday, volunteers gather again to deliver the groceries along with donated clothing and household goods.

 Meals of Hope – Each Monday, Meals of Hope brings their refrigerated pantries-on-wheels to the church campus to distribute free food to residents of Lee County who need food assistance.
 Large numbers of people arrive each week for fresh produce, protein items and staples.
 Church volunteers help with this distribution throughout the year.

 Food Drives – Two annual food drives are held each year, where more than 100 bags of food are collected from church members.
 In November, Harvest Time Ministries is the beneficiary and in March, Café of Life receives the food donations.

 Kindness for Kids – This special Advent-Christmas project focuses on the children and parents in all the non-profit organizations supported by St. Mary’s Church during the year.
 They are from the migrant community, the Super Kids Club students, and three of the other grant-funded residential programs.
 Each child receives a gift of their choice and an age-appropriate book.
 Parents receive food assistance based on family size.

 The Outreach Commission is always in need of volunteers throughout the year in our various programs.
 Contact Annette Leahy-Judkins, Outreach Commission Chair at Leahy.firstname.lastname@example.org